cloudfoundry-attic/cf-abacus/doc/api.md

 Usage summary report

-Detailed usage report
+GraphQL usage query

 Resource usage
 ---

-The _resource usage collection_ API is used by Cloud resource providers to submit usage for instances of Cloud resources, including service instances and application runtimes or containers.
+The _resource usage collection_ API can be used by Cloud resource providers to submit usage for instances of Cloud resources, including service instances and application runtimes or containers.

 Usage can be submitted by POSTing _resource usage_ documents to Abacus.